-During the Depression years, interest in the breed grew once again, and the few surviving horses were used to create the foundation of the breed.
-The Appaloosa Horse Club was created in 1938 and has presided over the breed's resurgence in the years since, during which the Appaloosa Horse has become the third largest horse breed registry in the world.
+During the 1930s, interest in the breed grew once again, and the few surviving horses created a new foundation for the breed.
+The Appaloosa Horse Club was created in 1938 as a breed registry, presiding over the breed's resurgence.
+It has since become one of the largest horse breed registries in the world.

-The Appaloosa horse typically stands between 14.2 and 15 hands high.
-The average weight ranges from 950 to 1,200 pounds.
+The Appaloosa horse typically stands between 14 hands (56 inches) and 15 hands (60 inches), though some can be a bit larger.
+Its average weight ranges from 950 to 1,200 pounds.

-The modern Appaloosa is an all-around versatile horse, used for pleasure and long-distance trail riding, working cattle and rodeo events, racing, and many other Western and English riding sports.
-The Nez Perce used them for transport, hunting, and battle.
-This is a friendly, gentle horse whose loyalty makes it an especially rewarding and enjoyable companion.
+The Nez Perce people bred Appaloosas for transport, hunting, and battle.
+The modern Appaloosa is still an extremely versatile horse.
+Its uses include pleasure and long-distance trail riding, working cattle and rodeo events, racing, and many other Western and English riding sports.
+The breed also is frequently seen in film and on television, where its distinctive markings can steal a scene.
+It's a friendly, gentle horse whose loyalty makes it an especially rewarding and enjoyable companion.

 The base color of the Appaloosa can be red roan, blue roan, bay roan, gray, palomino, chestnut, cremello/perlino, grulla, dun, buckskin, black, brown, dark bay, or bay.
 Facial colors and patterns include bald, blaze, snip, stripe, and star.
 On the legs, you might find eel, pastern, ankle, half-pastern, coronet, stocking, half-stocking, and lightning marks.

-The Appaloosa's skin is mottled, with white and dark patches of pigmentation that give the appearance of splotches.
+The Appaloosa's skin is mottled with white and dark patches of pigmentation that give the appearance of splotches.
 These markings occur across the body in a few distinct patterns, depending on the horse's genetic makeup.
-The registry recognizes several different coat patterns:
+The registry recognizes several coat patterns, including:

-- Blanket pattern: The haunches are all white, or are speckled with white or dark spots.
+- Blanket: The haunches are all white, or they are white and speckled with dark spots.

-- Leopard pattern: The body is mainly white, with dark leopard spots.
+- Leopard: The body is mainly white with dark spots.

-- Snowflake: The body is dark with white flecks, especially over the haunches.
+- Snowflake: The body is dark with white spots or flecks, especially over the haunches.

-- Marbleized: White and dark hairs mingle to create a mottled appearance.
-Frost-white hairs create flecks throughout a dark coat color.
+- Marble: White and dark hairs mingle to create a mottled appearance.

 Solid-colored Appaloosa horses may be "appendix registered" because they can carry the gene for a coat pattern but not exhibit that particular pattern themselves.